In this Article

 - If this escalates to severe vomiting, visit your doctor immediately to get medications for it.

-As much as one would like to know how to stop excessive saliva during pregnancy, unfortunately, there are no precautions, no habits, no exotic techniques that can help reduce the saliva production.
-It is just a phase, like pregnancy and all the other changes that your body undergoes, and will pass away over time.
+As much as one would like to know how to stop excessive saliva during pregnancy, unfortunately, there are no precautions, no habits, no known techniques that can help reduce the saliva production.
+It is just a phase, like pregnancy and all the other changes that your body undergoes, and will pass away with time.
 Do not overthink about it or let down your mood and be disgusted by what’s happening to you.
-It is natural, it is a bodily response.
-So, take it lightly as much as you can.
+It is natural, it is a bodily response, so don’t worry about it.

-Excess saliva might seem extremely weird when it starts happening to a pregnant woman, but it is just as natural as morning sickness, without the popularity surrounding it.
-Unless the salivation becomes too intense for you to lead a normal life or is combined with constant vomiting severely, there is no reason to visit your doctor for it.
+Excess saliva might seem extremely weird when it starts happening, but it is just as natural as morning sickness.
+Unless the salivation becomes too intense for you to lead a normal life or is combined with frequent episodes of vomiting, there is no reason to visit your doctor for it.
 They might help you put your mind to ease but on a medical level, there isn’t anything to worry about.

-A baby having a drool is fine but when the same happens to pregnant women, it seems embarrassing.
-Just know in your heart, that this is a natural response to the changes in your body and drooling or excessive saliva is nothing than a minor annoyance.
+Salivating excessively during pregnancy can seem a bit embarrassing, but you need not worry, it is a sign of pregnancy.
+It a natural response to the changes in your body and drooling or excessive saliva is nothing than a minor annoyance.
 Keep it at that and focus on the better parts of your journey through pregnancy.

 Also Read: Change In Urine Colour during Pregnancy